Lawn-to-Garden - Landscape Design Assistance Pilot Program

 For your customers to receive this reimbursement, the landscape professional providing the design must submit an application along with a proof of credentials to the Long Beach Water Department to be placed on Long Beach Water’s list of certified landscape professionals.

 Based on your locale and/or experience in the Lawn-to-Garden program, the Long Beach Water Department is encouraging you to submit your credentials.
-Credentials for landscape professionals will be accepted on a bi-annual basis, with the first open enrollment period beginning May 25th, 2018 and ending on June 15, 2018.
-The next opportunity for credential screening will occur in December 2018.
+Credentials for landscape professionals will be accepted on a bi-annual basis, with the current open enrollment period beginning December 7th, 2018 and ending on January 9tjh, 2018.
+The next opportunity for credential screening will occur in June 2019.
 The application for eligibility as a certified landscape professional for the design assistance reimbursement will be available here at lblawntogarden.com.

 The following items must be submitted to be eligible for certification within the Long Beach Water Department’s Lawn-to-Garden design assistance reimbursement: